samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 Fill the form with a name of your repository (e.g. `node-js-cd-pipeline`) and a description (e.g. "Node.js & Continuous Deployment") then hit the _Create repository_ button.
 When GitHub finishes creating your repository, you will be redirected to it.
 There, you will be able to copy the repository's `URL` (it must be similar to `https://github.com/KingIdee/node-js-cd-pipeline.git`).
 Copy it to your clipboard as you will need it soon.

-> **Note:** If you have perviously [configured you GitHub account with an SSH key](https://help.github.com/articles/connecting-to-github-with-ssh/), you may be able to copy and use the other URL format.
+> **Note:** If you have previously [configured you GitHub account with an SSH key](https://help.github.com/articles/connecting-to-github-with-ssh/), you may be able to copy and use the other URL format.
 This format is similar to: `git@github.com:KingIdee/node-js-cd-pipeline.git`.

 ### Pushing your Open-Source Node.js Web App to GitHub